huseyinsonmez/pb-pgbackrest/README.md

 archive_command = "/usr/bin/pgbackrest --stanza=db-primary archive-push %p
 ```

+WARNING: Do not change hostnames in 'hosts' file because I added that names to playbook tasks.
+For now just change the IP adresses.
 NOTE: IP addresses in hosts file belongs to my test servers.
 They don't exist anymore.
 At least for me. :)